 Nothing will ever be the same.

-All photographs in this collection are from film, mostly 35mm and many were originally processed from my prints.
+All photographs in this collection are from film, mostly 35mm and many were originally processed to become my personal prints.
 They have often appeared in or on magazines and periodicals, books and newspapers, posters, even a billboard on the Las Vegas Strip!
 Memorable images can have a history of their own as do strong subjects.
-Like a study of a painting in Art History, subjects in photographs can function as form, symbol, illustration or proof, have context or make comment, promote product or evoke emotional responses.
+Like a study of a painting by an Art Historian, subjects in photographs can function as form, symbol, illustration or proof, exemplify technique, have context or make comment, promote product or evoke emotional responses.
 We are not inclined to show concern here with mechanical and digital modes of photography.
 We insist on striving for alchemy in a dynamic process.

 When I was fourteen years old and owned my first camera, a Yashica twin lens reflex, building a basement darkroom became my commitment toward speaking a silent secret language that was mysterious, exciting and universal.
 I never regret being guided by that belief.
 A bow to pragmatism and group participation in both school newspapers and yearbooks taught me that arranging compositions of kids for publication was part of the fun.
-Ultimately a photographer becomes valid translator for the director, transforming narrative from source using actors as instruments of a vision for the camera.
+Ultimately a photographer becomes valid translator for the director, transforming narrative from source using actors and models as instruments of a vision for the camera.
 Not only apprenticeship, but a formal study of Art History can become helpful toward maturity of his own unique efforts.

 September 29, 2020